1985 FLEER BASEBALL CARDS

 One of the standouts of the 1985 Fleer offering was the excellent photography throughout.
 Like previous years, Fleer cards featured crisp color images with little border space around each image window.
 The lighting and posing generally highlighted each player’s skills and athleticism.
 Notable photographers continued shooting for Fleer such as Herb Scharfman, Marc Epstein and Rich Pilling.
 Each photographer brought a unique style that resulted in some truly iconic cards over the years.
 While traditional posed shots made up the bulk of the ’85 Fleer set, some action shots began to find their way into the product as technology improved.
 This added energy and realism compared to some stoic Topps portraits from the same year.

-Read also: BEST BASEBALL CARDS IN 1988
+Read also: LEAF SET BASEBALL CARDS

 Condition sensitive collectors praise ’85 Fleer for its durable stock.
 While not quite the thickness of Topps at the time, Fleer cards from this era have tended to hold up better over time than some previous thinner issues.
 The stock was rigid enough to mostly avoid creasing or bends in well cared for specimens even decades later.
 Unfortunately the same cannot be said for centering which was an ongoing quality control issue throughout Fleer’s early runs.
 Miscuts running outside the financial borders or cutting off portions of images plague collectors to this day.
 Decently centered examples command strong premiums due to the set’s iconic photography and design elements.